Actaviaz/azure-terraform/Readme.md

 client_id = "Application ID"
 client_secret = "Password"
 tenant_id = "Tenant ID"

 2) Generate the keys for linux machines:
 Use ssh_keygen.
-The default path is keys/linux_key.pub
+The default path is keys/*
+You should genere a key for your linux instances and container orchestrators.
+By default, the modules depend on "linux_key" and "container_key".
+You can change the names with variables.

 To run just:
 1) terraform init